-- super soft…and they stay soft!
+Super soft…and they stay soft!

 15 minutes to whip up.

-- no refrigeration needed.
+No refrigeration needed.
 Meaning you can satisfy that chocolate craving quickly.

 Can you use regular M&Ms for baking?

 If you’ve ever noticed, in the baking aisle of the grocery store you’ll find a bag of M&Ms that say “baking bits”.
-These are mini M&Ms that are the same as the mini M&Ms that you find in the candy aisle.
+These are mini M&Ms that are the same as the mini M&M candies that you find in the candy aisle.

 There are 5 key tips you can do to make sure your cookies turn out deliciously every time.

-- Scrape the sides of the bowl many times during mixing to make sure all ingredients are getting mixed in.
+Scrape the sides of the bowl many times during mixing to make sure all ingredients are getting mixed in.

 Double Chocolate M&M Cookies

-- Allow the cookies to cool for 5 minutes on the pan, then remove to a wire rack to cool completely.
+Allow the cookies to cool for 5 minutes on the pan, then remove to a wire rack to cool completely.

-- Store in an airtight container at room temperature for 3 days or freeze for up to 2 months.
+Store in an airtight container at room temperature for 3 days or freeze for up to 2 months.

 There are times that you might want to make cookies in advance and refrigerate the cookie dough.
 We get it!
 It’s comforting to have cookies straight from the oven.